How to set dslr camera to blur background

 Depth of field refers to the range of distance that appears acceptably sharp in an image.
 By using a longer focal length and a wider aperture, you can reduce the depth of field and create a more pronounced background blur.

-See also Where to get dslr camera tune up
+See also How to make a dslr camera hand strap

 Focal Length Background Blur